 Significance and Use

-Creep tests measure the time-dependent deformation under load at a given temperature, and, by implication, the load-carrying capability of the material for limited deformations.
-Creep-rupture tests, properly interpreted, provide a measure of the load-carrying capability of the material as a function of time and temperature.
-The two tests compliment each other in defining the load-carrying capability of a material for a given period of time.
-In selecting materials and designing parts for service at elevated temperatures, the type of test data used will depend on the criteria for load-carrying capability that best defines the service usefulness of the material.
+4.1 Creep tests measure the time-dependent deformation under force at a given temperature, and, by implication, the force-carrying capability of the material for limited deformations.
+Creep rupture tests, properly interpreted, provide a measure of the force-carrying capability of the material as a function of time and temperature.
+The two tests complement each other in defining the force-carrying capability of a material for a given period of time.
+In selecting materials and designing parts for service at elevated temperatures, the type of test data used will depend on the criteria for force-carrying capability that best defines the service usefulness of the material.

-Data obtained for design and predictive purposes should be obtained using any appropriate combination of test methods that provide the most relevant information for the applications being considered.
-It is noted here that ceramic materials tend to creep more rapidly in tension than in compression (1, 2, 3).
-This difference results in time-dependent changes in the stress distribution and the position of the neutral axis when tests are conducted in flexure.
+4.4 Data obtained for design and predictive purposes shall be obtained using any appropriate combination of test methods that provide the most relevant information for the applications being considered.
+It is noted here that ceramic materials tend to creep more rapidly in tension than in compression (1-3).4 This difference results in time-dependent changes in the stress distribution and the position of the neutral axis when tests are conducted in flexure.
 As a consequence, deconvolution of flexural creep data to obtain the constitutive equations needed for design cannot be achieved without some degree of uncertainty concerning the form of the creep equations, and the magnitude of the creep rate in tension vis-a-vis the creep rate in compression.
-Therefore, creep data for design and life prediction should be obtained in both tension and compression, as well as the expected service stress state.
+Therefore, creep data for design and life prediction shall be obtained in both tension and compression, as well as the expected service stress state.

 1. Scope

-1.1 This test method covers the determination of tensile creep strain, creep strain rate, and creep time-to-failure for advanced monolithic ceramics at elevated temperatures, typically between 1073 and 2073 K. A variety of specimen geometries are included.
+1.1 This test method covers the determination of tensile creep strain, creep strain rate, and creep time to failure for advanced monolithic ceramics at elevated temperatures, typically between 1073 and 2073 K. A variety of test specimen geometries are included.
 The creep strain at a fixed temperature is evaluated from direct measurements of the gage length extension over the time of the test.
 The minimum creep strain rate, which may be invariant with time, is evaluated as a function of temperature and applied stress.
-Creep time-to-failure is also included in this test method.
+Creep time to failure is also included in this test method.

 1.2 This test method is for use with advanced ceramics that behave as macroscopically isotropic, homogeneous, continuous materials.
 While this test method is intended for use on monolithic ceramics, whisker- or particle-reinforced composite ceramics as well as low-volume-fraction discontinuous fiber-reinforced composite ceramics may also meet these macroscopic behavior assumptions.
 Continuous fiber-reinforced ceramic composites (CFCCs) do not behave as macroscopically isotropic, homogeneous, continuous materials, and application of this test method to these materials is not recommended.

-1.3 The values in SI units are to be regarded as the standard (see ).
+1.3 The values in SI units are to be regarded as the standard (see IEEE/ASTM SI 10).
+The values given in parentheses are mathematical conversions to inch-pound units that are provided for information only and are not considered standard.

 ASTM Standards